donnyslin/KCAT/README.md

  A Knowledge-Constraint Typing Annotation Tool

 ## Entity Linking
-Download code and data from [Mulrel](https://github.com/lephong/mulrel-nel).

-Replace the source file "ed_ranker.py" with our file "ed_ranker.py" in directory "EL"
+Download [code and data](https://drive.google.com/file/d/1S0GaawsPMprz0BWD6TxiH55qXyx07TR1/view?usp=sharing).
+This is based on [Mulrel](https://github.com/lephong/mulrel-nel), we replace the source file "ed_ranker.py" with our file "ed_ranker.py" in directory "EL".

 ### Train the model by